Network resilience: Tipping points in ecological networks

-Predicting the tipping points where critical transition occur is extremely difficult because of the state of the system may show little change before reaching the tipping point \cite{scheffer2009early}.
-Fortunately, specific generic symptoms may occur in a broad class of systems as they approach a critical point, which can be used for early warning before the catastrophic shift occur.
-These symptoms arise regardless of differences in the details of each system \cite{schroeder2009fractals}.
-Similar signals could indicate disparate phenomena such as the collapse of an over-harvested population at ancient climatic transitions.
+Predicting the tipping points at which critical transitions occur is extremely difficult because the state of the system may show little change before it reaches the tipping point \cite{scheffer2009early}.
+Fortunately, specific generic symptoms such as the ``critical slowing down'' discussed in Sec. \ref{Robustness} may occur in a broad class of systems as they approach a critical point, and these symptoms can be used for early-warning before the catastrophic shift occurs.
+These symptoms arise regardless of differences in the details of the system \cite{schroeder2009fractals}.
+Similar signals could indicate disparate phenomena such as the collapse of an overharvested population at ancient climatic transitions.

-\textit{\textbf{Critical slowing down.}} The most important clue that has been suggested as indicator of system getting close to a critical threshold is related to a phenomenon known in dynamical systems theory as `critical slowing down' \cite{wissel1984universal}.
-It occurs for a range of bifurcations \cite{scheffer2009early}.
-At fold bifurcation points, the dominant eigenvalue characterizing the rates of change around the equilibrium becomes zero.
-This implies that as the system approaches such critical points, it becomes increasingly slow in recovering from small perturbations \cite{van2007slow}.
-Thus, the recovery rate after a small experimental perturbation can be used as an indicator of how close a system is to a bifurcation point, and such perturbation is so small that it introduces no risk of driving the system over the threshold.